origin-1/gulp-eslint-new/README.md

 npm i -D gulp-eslint-new
 ```

-gulp-eslint-new will also install the latest version of ESLint 10, unless another one is found.
+gulp-eslint-new declares ESLint as a dependency, so a compatible ESLint version will be installed if your project does not already provide one.
-To use a particular version of ESLint, install it by yourself.
+To use a particular version of ESLint, install it explicitly.
 For example, to use ESLint 8.57.1:

 ```console
 npm i -D gulp-eslint-new eslint@8.57.1
 ```

-## Migrating
+## Migration from gulp-eslint

-If you are migrating from [gulp-eslint][gulp-eslint], you probably won't need to make any substantial changes to your gulp task, as the API is widely compatible.
+If you are migrating from [gulp-eslint][gulp-eslint], you probably won't need to make any substantial changes to your gulp pipeline code, as the API is widely compatible.
-Note though that many options have changed: the current options are documented in the [`gulpESLintNew(options)`](#gulpeslintnewoptions) section.
+The largest differences are in ESLint itself: gulp-eslint-new is designed to work with ESLint 8, 9 or 10, whereas the latest release of gulp-eslint only supports ESLint 6.

-Also note that gulp-eslint-new is designed to work with ESLint 8, 9 or 10, whereas the latest release of gulp-eslint only supports ESLint 6: you will need to update your project to address breaking changes in ESLint.
+You will need to update your project to address breaking changes in ESLint (see links below), including your configuration.
-You can follow the links below for more information.
+Also note that many plugin options have changed: the current options are documented in the [`gulpESLintNew(options)`](#gulpeslintnewoptions) section.

 * [Breaking changes for users from ESLint 6 to ESLint 7](https://eslint.org/docs/user-guide/migrating-to-7.0.0#breaking-changes-for-users)
 * [Breaking changes for users from ESLint 7 to ESLint 8](https://eslint.org/docs/user-guide/migrate-to-8.0.0#breaking-changes-for-users)
 * [Breaking changes for users from ESLint 8 to ESLint 9](https://eslint.org/docs/user-guide/migrate-to-9.0.0#breaking-changes-for-users)
 * [Breaking changes for users from ESLint 9 to ESLint 10](https://eslint.org/docs/user-guide/migrate-to-10.0.0#breaking-changes-for-users)

 ## Usage